Abekaesh/amfoss-tasks/README.md

 [Task-15](https://github.com/Abekaesh/amfoss-tasks/tree/main/task-15)|Project Euler|Completed
 ## My views about the tasks
 I myself,have not completed the tasks, so I cannot say at overall level.
 I read the tasks more than once to get a start, looking for the easiest 😅.
 It taught me how to learn by self at an extent.
 I have seen a lot of changes after doing these tasks.
-The tasks was an extra level of learning for the freshers like me.
+The tasks was an extra level of learning for me.
 ## My Introduction
 Hello Seniors!
 🙏 I am P A Abekaesh from Muvattupuzha, Kerala.
 I am an explorer in the field of coding.
 I started to know about my interest in computer science from class 11.
 I am exploring all the domains in CS like Web Development, Blockchain Technology, Data Science,etc to know which domain suits me.
 To enhance the knowledge and skills, I create projects as well as participate in hackathons.